thegeek-sys/Vault/Class/Cybersecurity/Buffer overflow.md

 To exploit a buffer overflow an attacker needs:
 - to identify a buffer overflow vulnerability in some program that can be triggered using externally sourced data under the attacker’s control
 - to understand how that buffer is stored in memory and determine potential for corruption

+Identifying vulnerable programs can be done by:
+- inspecting the program source
+- tracing the execution of programs as they process oversized input
+- using tools such as fuzzing to automatically identify potentially vulnerable programs